Mono-PQ/atm_oop/README.md

 To run the program, you can download all the scripts and run the `test.py` file in the terminal to start the simulation.
 You can also edit the file to create different objects for testing.

 ## Disclaimer
 As the above is a mini-project done for a programming course, the design of the program is minimal and basic.
-It is by no means intend to be implemented in practical or real-world scenarios.
+It is by no means intended to be implemented in practical or real-world scenarios.